BrandonCookeDev/smashgg.js/README.md

 #### Getters
 * **getId()**
-    * gets the numeric identifier for the tournament
+    * gets the id property of the tournament
     * returns number
 * **getName()**
-    * gets the name of the tournament
+    * gets the name property of the tournament
     * returns string
 * **getSlug()**
-    * gets the string url slug of the tournament
+    * gets the slug property of the tournament
     * returns string
 * **getTimezone()**
-    * gets the timezone string of the location of the tournament
+    * gets the timezone property of the tournament
     * returns string | null
 * **getStartTime()**
-    * gets the start time of the tournament in JS Date object
+    * gets the start time property of the tournament in JS Date object
     * returns Date | null
 * **getStartTimeString()**
-    * gets the start time of the tournament in Date string
+    * gets the start time property of the tournament in Date string
     * returns string | null
 * **getEndTime()**
-    * gets the end time of the tournament in JS Date object
+    * gets the end time property of the tournament in JS Date object
     * returns Date | null
 * **getEndTimeString()**
-    * gets the end time of the tournament in Date string
+    * gets the end time property of the tournament in Date string
     * returns string | null
 * **getVenue()**
     * gets the Venue object where this tournament takes place